ejwillemse/BAN313/chapter3.md

-# 3. Use the uniform distribution propability function and determine the probability that more than 210 units will be ordered tomorrow and assign your answer to `pStockOut`.
+# 3. Use the uniform distribution probability function and determine the probability that more than 210 units will be ordered tomorrow and assign your answer to `pStockOut`.